MaxThFe/reproduction_group_51/README.md

 ![Likelihood estimation of GLOW on several datsets, direct comparison between trained dataset and new datsets](https://user-images.githubusercontent.com/96209029/162642170-a15eee9f-fa3e-45cd-bcb2-d77ed98b2505.png)

 As depicted, the model grossly overestimates the likelihood for some beforehand unseen datasets, failing to detect anomalies.
 In their quest to find an explanation to that phenomena, Nalisnick et al. analyze the input data to their generative models.
 More specifically, they calculate the mean and standard deviation along all channels (32x32x3 in the case of FashionMNIST, MNIST, CIFAR-10, SVHN, CelebA and ImageNet).
 The results can be seen in Figure 2.
-Based on the observation, that for instance SVHN dataset, a dataset misleading the generative models in testing, has a similiar mean and smaller variance than the SVHN, a datset the models were trained on, the authors conclude that the missfitting datasets simply "sit inside" of the training sets, mirroring a part of the distribution the models have a high confidence on due to the number if training samples.
+Based on the observation, that for instance SVHN dataset, a dataset misleading the generative models in testing, has a similiar mean and smaller variance than the CIFAR-10, a datset the models were trained on, the authors conclude that the missfitting datasets simply "sit inside" of the training sets, mirroring a part of the distribution the models have a high confidence on due to the number of training samples.

 ![Analysis of several datasets for mean and standard deviation](https://user-images.githubusercontent.com/96209029/162839197-9e0e71f5-51db-4d04-baca-da3699112009.png)